 |Breed Purpose||Fighting/ Service dog||Service dog|

-American Staffordshire Terrier takes its roots from Old English Bulldogs and English Terriers, extensively cross bred around 18-19 century in the United Kingdom.
-It is unknown who exactly cross bred these two breeds.
-What they got as a result is bull-and-terrier, which is an ancestor breed for such modern breeds as both American Staffordshire terrier and pitbull.
-At that time, the dogs were used in dog fighting, as well as ratting.
+American Staffordshire Terrier takes its roots from Old English Bulldogs and English Terriers, extensively cross-bred around 18-19 century in the United Kingdom.
+It is unknown who exactly cross-bred these two breeds.
+What they got, as a result, is bull-and-terrier, which is an ancestor breed for such modern breeds as both American Staffordshire terrier and pitbull.
+At that time, the dogs were used in dogfighting, as well as ratting.

 However, by 1835, the new law established in England finally prohibited such inhumane entertainment as animal fights.
 By then, there were plenty of dog lovers that enjoyed both American Staffordshire Terrier and Pitbull breeds for their companionship and the wonderful qualities these two breeds possess.
-At the same time, breeders and dog lovers started paying more attention to the dogs exterior rather than fighting qualities.
+At the same time, breeders and dog lovers started paying more attention to the dog’s exterior rather than fighting qualities.

 That was when the two breeds started getting more defined and different from each other, each going their separate ways.
 American Staffordshire terriers were now used as farm dogs and guard dogs as well as house companions for city dwellers.
 They were bred as loyal, friendly, loving dogs – so different from their “fighting” ancestors.
 The breed became most popular in the US.

-Pitbulls are said to be brought to the US by the Irish migrants around the middle of 19th century.
+Pitbulls are said to be brought to the US by the Irish migrants around the middle of the 19th century.
 Those dogs, called Old Line dogs, went through multiple transformations and were exported back to multiple European countries.
 They also spread throughout the states, eventually becoming what Pitbull is today.

 American Staffordshire Terrier and pitbull can indeed look very similar.
 Even dog experts might not always be able to tell the difference.
-However, here are a few things to not as far as differences between these two breeds go.
+However, here are a few things to note as far as differences between these two breeds go.

-In terms of coloring, pitbulls and amstaffs can have similar markings, except amstaffs can never be white fully white.
+In terms of coloring, Pitbulls and amstaffs can have similar markings, except amstaffs can never be white fully white.
 Also, amstaffs only have black noses, whereas pitbull noses can be black or red.
 Other than that, an amstaff can be particolored, brindle, and any regular solid color except white.
 Pitbulls can be black, black with white markings, blue, tan, red, white, fawn and other colors.

-In terms of shape of head and body, an American Staffordshire Terrier will be larger and stockier than a pitbull.
+In terms of the shape of head and body, an American Staffordshire Terrier will be larger and stockier than a pitbull.
 Amstaff’s head is wider than a pitbulls.
 Amstaffs generally have wider, more muscular chest, whereas pitbulls have slightly narrower chests.

 American Staffordshire Terrier, despite its negative reputation (similar to one of pitbulls and bull terriers), can make for a great pet provided they are raised by the right owner.
 Genetics and centuries of breeding made it a strong-willed but stable-temperamented, calm dog.
 Amstaffs are friendly, outgoing, energetic and smart.
 They can be stubborn and self-directed but also loving and tender at the same time.

-Although aggression towards humans have been bred out of them, this isn’t necessarily the right dog for a first-time dog owner.
+Although aggression towards humans has been bred out of them, this isn’t necessarily the right dog for a first-time dog owner.
 Nor for someone who doesn’t want to invest time into raising their amstaff correctly.
 They require timely socialization, plenty of exercise, and plenty of training, especially when they are young.
 An amstaff in the wrong hands can become a powerful – and destructive – weapon.
-It can become a danger to the society, as well as the owner themselves.
+It can become a danger to society, as well as the owner themselves.